Roblox/avatar-evolution/surface-appearance.md

 ## Metalness

 Many physical properties affect how materials reflect light, but one of the most significant properties is whether the material is a metal or a non-metal.
 Metals characteristically have high reflectance and low diffuse.
 Metals also have tinted reflections.
+When EnvironmentSpecularScale = 0, metal shading is disabled; metal surfaces will appear the same as plastic.

 ![metal](images/mechy_metalness.png)